Security-Onion-Solutions/securityonion-docs/firewall.rst

 Setup defaults to only allowing port 22 (ssh)
 ---------------------------------------------

 When you run Setup, it defaults to locking down the local firewall to only allowing port 22 (ssh).
-If you need to allow connections on other ports, you can run the `<so-allow>`_ utility.
+If you need to allow connections on other ports, you can run the :ref:`so-allow` utility.

 Sensors automatically add their own firewall rules to the management server
 ---------------------------------------------------------------------------